 Create a Project

 Here’s a good long-term challenge that will get you outside and force you to find a way to see new things in the everyday.
-Find the a new, interesting spot in your city or town and photograph it every day at the same time.
+Find a new, interesting spot in your city or town and photograph it every day at the same time.
 Photograph it for a year, and at the end of the year, do a comparison of photos.
 Through your photographs, you will be able to see all the interesting things that were happening at that spot on a daily basis.

 What do you do when you are in a creative rut?
 Let us know below how street photography inspires you!
 Learn more about Photography at New York Film Academy.
+If you’re ready to take the next step, apply here.